aimerib/nightrunner-lib/README.md

 You will need a bundler to use this package.
 Currently I recommend using Vite.
 For examples on how to use Vite with this library check out the `examples/wasm` folder in the repository.
+Another popular and well supported bundler is webpack.

 ---